ShawnShiSS/machine-learning-applications/README.md

+## NOTE: this repo is still work in progress and is not in perfect shape for general release yet.
+Please watch for updates.

 # Machine Learning Applications
 A collection of real-world machine learning web applications built with ML.NET, ASP.NET Core, Azure Cosmos DB, and React.